frenchtoast747/webgl-obj-loader/README.md

 **Note:** In order to use this function as a way to download meshes, a webserver of some sort must be used.

+### calculateTangentVectors()

+Calculates the tangent and bitangent vertex data, useful if one desires to create a normal map shader.
+Call this **after** OBJ.Mesh().
+Will store the new vertex data in OBJ.tangents, OBJ.bitangents.

 #### Params: